 The ‘Estadio Monumental’ is home to Club ‘Atlético River Plate’, one of Argentina’s two most popular Soccer clubs.
 Known as one of the most important in South America with a capacity of 76,000, ‘El Monumental’ is the largest in Argentina.
 Moreover, it hosts the majority of the Argentine National side’s home international Soccer matches.
 The stadium opened in 1938 and was enlarged in 1978 when Argentina hosted (and won) the World Cup with a 3-1 win over Holland in the final.

 River Plate stadium as it is more commonly known in English has one of the largest sports museums in the world.
-With over 3500 square meters of floor space, the museum details the history of the club and includes a 360º audio visual spectacle.
+With over 3500 square meters of floor space, the museum details the history of the club and includes a 360º audio-visual spectacle at the famous soccer stadium.

 ‘La Bombonera’, Buenos Aires, Argentina

-‘La Bombonera’ or the ‘Chocalate Box’ as it translates in English was built in 1940 with a capacity of 54,000.
-Home to Argentina’s other great club, Boca Juniors, the stadium has some unique features:
+‘La Bombonera’ or the ‘Chocolate Box’ as it translates in English was built in 1940 with a capacity of 54,000.
+Home to Argentina’s other great club, Boca Juniors, the famous soccer stadium has some unique features:

 - Notably that one side of the stadium is flat which is said to have increased acoustics and helped create one of the world’s best atmospheres for fans.